 There are a number of things that can be done to ensure that an audit runs as efficiently as possible.

-Firstly, make sure that all accounting staff are available during the time that the auditors are on site with you.
+Firstly, make sure all staff are available during the time that the auditors are scheduled to do your audit.
+Agree a timetable for the audit with some capacity in advance to gather information ready for audit.